Are you seeking recovery resources because your teen is experimenting with drugs or alcohol?

 Here is a list of excellent resources that have helped many families.

-“The Invitation to Change Approach© (ITC) is a holistic helping framework based in science and kindness, designed for the families and loved ones of people struggling with substance use.
+“The Invitation to Change Approach© (ITC) is a holistic helping framework based on science and kindness, designed for the families and loved ones of people struggling with substance use.
 In each chapter, this workbook will introduce you to a key ITC topic—like Behaviors Make Sense, Increasing Positive Behaviors, and One Size Does Not Fit All—and then help you practice with special activities.”
-Now, across the US, groups of family members meet who are concerned about a loved one.
-You can learn more here.

 2. Partnership To End Addiction Recovery Resources